jbakse/site_builder/docs/experimental_shaders/crash_course/uniforms.md

 1. Make the hills scroll faster.
 2. Add a yellow sun near the horizon.

 ### Modify the Spotlight Example

 1. Make the spotlight have a soft edge.
-2. Show a dim version of the pattern in the darkeness.
+2. Show a dim version of the pattern in the darkness.

 ### Challenging Challenges